shaymdev/Strict-Workflow/README.md

 I really like the idea of Matchu's Strict Workflow but wanted to make some modifications.

 ##New Functionality
-- nothing finished yet, check back later!
+- Notification Timer (default 10 seconds)

 ##In Progress
 - adding "autowork" which will go straight into work mode after a break.